puma133/INS_FlameThrower/README.md

 To use this plugin you need to modify the original theater and create your own theater mod.
 <br>If you don't know how to do it, please check the [theater modding guide](https://steamcommunity.com/sharedfiles/filedetails/?id=424392708).

-### 1. Subscribe the [required mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2392887647) for your server or download it and edit it into your own mod
+### 1. Subscribe the [required mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2392887647) for your server OR download it and edit it into your own mod
 ### 2. Add "#base", "sounds" and "localize" to your mod main theater file
 ```
 "#base" "base/gandor233_flamethrower.theater"